5 stars

 How much time is needed to get a work permit through franchise immigration?

-This information changes quite often, but around 2-3 months after we submit an application in general terms.
+This information changes often, but around 2-3 months after we submit an application in general terms.
 The best option is to look at government immigration websites.

 What is the best franchise in Canada for immigrants?